ricardo-fonseca/zpic/docs/start/compile/index.md

 ### MacOS X

-For Mac OS X systems all you will need to install are the Xcode Command Line Tools.
+For Mac OS X systems all you will need to install are the Xcode Command Line Tools and the additional Python packages.

 You can find detailed instructions [here](macosx).